suve/lesserphp/docs/docs.md

 ### Custom Functions

-**lessphp** has a simple extension interface where you can implement user functions that will be exposed in LESS code during the compile.
-They can be a little tricky though because you need to work with the **lessphp** type system.
+**lesserphp** has a simple extension interface where you can implement user functions that will be exposed in LESS code during the compile.
+They can be a little tricky though because you need to work with the **lesserphp** type system.

 The two methods we are interested in are `registerFunction` and `unregisterFunction`. `registerFunction` takes two arguments, a name and a